 Simplify share movements, keep your cap table correct and reduce Companies House discrepancies.

-In recent months we’ve developed new share movement features that allow you to easily execute and record all types of share movements on Vestd.
+We’ve recently developed new share movement features that allow you to easily execute and record share issuances, stock transfers, buybacks, and share class conversions on Vestd.

 Executing share movements on Vestd keeps your cap table correct, automatically updates Companies House and reduces unnecessary paperwork – and it’s much quicker and easier than going through lawyers or accountants.